saverecs/SaverECS/README.md

 How to Run:
 ================
-To execute the project with a sample test inputs,
+To execute the project with sample test inputs,
-- Add a folder in benchmarks directory with model name.
-Keep All the input files with same name inside that folder (they will have different extensions),
+- Add a folder in the benchmarks directory with the model name.
+Keep All the input files with the same name inside that folder (they will have different extensions),
 - Add the system name in '.run' file as the value of ` $system` variable e.g.

 		$ system = thermostat